flamfik/bs-engineering/VISION.md

 - values quality, traceability and clarity,
 - prefers honest competence over inflated claims.

-The vision is simple: make BS Engineering a professional, human and trustworthy representation of my engineering journey.
+The vision is simple: make BS Engineering a professional and trustworthy representation of my engineering journey.